-Preliminary Results
+Results

 The Performance Statistics for a range of HCRs which performed reasonably are shown in the attached Figures.
-For all statistics, values shown are the median of the 100 replicates, together with the 90th and 10th percentiles (i.e. the rectangles encompass 80% of all outcomes) as well as the range of values.
-A full set of results is available on request.
+For all statistics, values shown are the median of the 100 replicates, together with the 75th and 25th percentiles (i.e. the rectangles encompass 50% of all outcomes) as well as the range of values.
+As requested by the TRLRAG, the full set of results are presented in Appendices 5-7 and further results will be provided on request.